KlaytonJr/calendar-app-jobsity/README.md

 * **API Key:** The API Key is currently hardcoded in the source code for immediate testing and evaluation.
 In a production environment, this key would be securely managed.
 * **Data Limitation:** Due to the limitations of the free API plan, the forecast data is only available for the **current day and the next 4 to 5 days** (in 3-hour intervals).
 Reminders set far in the future may display a 'N/A' weather icon.

+## 📘 Guide: How to Use the Calendar

+This application offers complete CRUD (Create, Read, Update, Delete) functionality for reminders, integrated with month navigation and weather forecasting.

+### 1. Navigating the Calendar

+- **Change Month:** Use the left (<) and right (>) arrow buttons in the blue header to move between months.

+### 2. Creating a New Reminder

+1. **Select a Day:** Click on any day cell within the current month.
+The "Add Reminder" modal will appear.

+2. **Enter Details:**

+    * **Label:** Type your reminder text (maximum 30 characters).

+    * **Date & Hour:** The date is pre-filled.
+Adjust the time as needed.

+    * **City:** Enter the target city (e.g., "New York").
+This is used for the weather forecast.

+    * **Color:** Select a color to categorize your reminder.

+3. **Save:** Click the "Add" button.
+The application will asynchronously fetch the weather for the specified date and city, and display the reminder chip on the calendar.

+### 3. Editing and Deleting Reminders

+1. **Open Edit Modal:** Click directly on the colored reminder chip displayed on the calendar day.
+The modal will switch to "Edit Reminder" mode, pre-populated with the reminder's current data.

+2. **Modify:** Change the text, date, time, city, or color.

+3. **Save Changes:** Click the "Save Edits" button to apply the updates (this also re-fetches the weather if the city or date changed).

+4. **Delete:** Click the "Delete" button to permanently remove the reminder.

+### 4. Viewing Reminders

+- **Weather Icon:** The small icon next to the reminder label displays the fetched forecast (e.g., ☀️ for Clear, 🌧️ for Rain).

+- **Scrolling:** If a day has too many reminders, a scrollbar will appear inside the day cell, keeping the calendar layout consistent.

 ## 🧪 Testing and Quality Assurance

 Unit tests are implemented using **Jest** and **Vue Test Utils** to ensure the reliability of the core logic and component behavior.